Orchid Leaves: Turning Yellow

 If your bottom orchid leaf has turned yellow it does not necessarily mean your orchid is sick or dying.
 You can not prevent your bottom orchid leaves from ultimately turning yellow because this is the natural cycle of an orchid.

 You see orchids work in balance between new leaves, new roots and blooms.
 In order for blooms to appear in the winter and spring, new leaves and new roots need to grow in the summer and fall.
 Older leaves, over time, will die back naturally as will new leaves appear (shown below).
-From this new growth will come the next bloom!
+This new growth provides the orchid with the energy for the next bloom.

 Okay so what to do with the yellow orchid leafs?